-Geminids are the underappreciated annual event of the astronomical calendar since they occur in mid-December when it's often too cold and cloudy in the Northern Hemisphere to really appreciate them.
+Geminids are the most underappreciated annual event of the astronomical calendar.
+They occur in mid-December when it's often too cold and cloudy in the Northern Hemisphere to really appreciate them.

 And it's a shame since the Geminids are almost always a better show than their summer counterparts, the much more popular Perseids.
 If you have a clear, dark sky and are willing to brave the cold, it's worth the effort to deal with those chilly temperatures.
 Plus, who doesn't love drinking hot chocolate while watching meteors streak above?